Originally published: 12 June 2025

 Outputs authored during an excluded contract

-Outputs authored by individuals while on an excluded contract may be eligible for submission if the individual subsequently moved to an eligible contract (that is, Teaching and Research or Research only) during the REF period, subject to the following conditions:
+Outputs authored by individuals while on an excluded contract may be eligible for submission if the individual subsequently moved to a Teaching and Research or Research only contract during the REF period, subject to the following conditions:

 - the contracts were both held at the same institution and meet the definition of continuous employment (as defined by Section 210 of the Employment Rights Act 1996 (ERA 1996) or the Employment Rights (Northern Ireland) Order 1996)